 Measuring Quality: International Guidelines for Performance Measurement in Academic Libraries.
 (IFLA Publication, v.
 76) New Providence, NJ: Bowker-Saur, 1996.

-This monograph is the product of an IFLA working group which evaluated the existing literature and drew up a academic libraries, are designed to measure effectiveness not efficiency, and are concentrated on user-oriented indicators.
+This monograph is the product of an IFLA working group which evaluated the existing literature that is designed to measure academic library effectiveness not efficiency, and is concentrated on user-oriented indicators.
 Each included indicator is designed to assess either the quality of the library's overall performance, or the quality of a specific service or activity.
 The publication includes a comprehensive bibliography (37 pages) of literature dealing with performance measurement.
 Also included are English, French, German, Russian, and Spanish glossaries.

 There is a general introduction on the need for, and use of, effective management tools in academic libraries.
 The discussion covers: quality, quality management, mission & goals, stakeholder approach, performance measurement, measuring outcome, and results of performance measurement.
 More detailed discussions are included in the chapters, "The Measurement Process" and "Cost-effectiveness."

 Seventeen performance indicators are described in detail in the following seven categories: general library use and facilities, collection quality, catalog quality, availability of documents in the collection, reference services, remote use, and user satisfaction.